SidoJain/Countlines/README.md

 # Countlines

 This is an automation script to count the number of lines of all files in a subdirectory.
+Also usable for github repos.
-It optimizes file parsing using multi-threading.
+It optimizes file parsing using multi-threading depending on physical thread count.

 ## How to use